Skip to content

 Here is something most web agencies miss completely.
 GPTBot, ClaudeBot, and PerplexityBot cannot execute JavaScript.
 If your website uses a JavaScript-heavy theme or page builder that renders content client-side, AI crawlers see a blank page.
 A ZipTie.dev audit of over 500 websites confirmed that sites relying on client-side rendering are invisible to major AI crawlers.

 Your robots.txt file must explicitly allow AI crawlers.
 The list includes GPTBot, OAI-SearchBot, ClaudeBot, Claude-SearchBot, PerplexityBot, and Google-Extended.
 Add an llms.txt file at your domain root that describes your site for AI systems.
 Activate IndexNow protocol for instant indexing notification to Bing.
 Bing powers ChatGPT’s search.
-Sites with properly configured AI crawler access see citations appear 3 to 4 weeks faster.
+Sites with properly configured AI crawler access see citations appear 3 to 4 weeks faster (Wellows).

 Server-side rendering is not a nice-to-have.
 It is the minimum requirement for AI visibility.